Signal-Fire/CyberSmart-Locations-API/README.md

     - `Date`
     - `Default` : Date.now
 The possible returns are:
-* `201 - Created` : This means a new entry was created in the Device table of the database.
+* `201 - Created` : This means a new entry was created in the Location table of the database.
-* `401 - Unauthorized` : This means the request was unauthorized and the Device was not inserted into the database.
+* `401 - Unauthorized` : This means the request was unauthorized and the Location was not inserted into the database.
 * `500 - Server Error` : This means the request failed, resulting in a Server Error.

 #### Insert
 ##### route.post('/state', function(req, res)
-This route updated a Devices state given an ID and a State.
-The ID must be the same as the _id of a Device in the database.
+This route updated a Locations state given an ID and a State.
+The ID must be the same as the _id of a Location in the database.
 The parameters are:
-* `_id` : The ID of the Device having its state altered.
+* `_id` : The ID of the Location having its state altered.
 * `state` : The state can be a 1 or a 0, 1 for `ON` and 0 for `OFF`
 The possible resturns are:
-* `200 - OK` : This means the state of the Device was successfully altered.
+* `200 - OK` : This means the state of the Location was successfully altered.
-* `401 - Unauthorized` : This means the request failed and the Devices state was not altered.
+* `401 - Unauthorized` : This means the request failed and the Locations state was not altered.
 * `500 - Server Error` : This means there was an unexpected crash with the method being called by this controller.

 #### Delete
 ##### route.post('/delete', function(req, res)
-This route calls the delete device function in the Delete handler.
+This route calls the delete Location function in the Delete handler.
 The possible parameters are:
-* `_id` : The ID of the Device being deleted
+* `_id` : The ID of the Location being deleted
 The possible returns are:
-* `200 - OK` - The function executed successfully, resulting in the deletion of a Device.
+* `200 - OK` - The function executed successfully, resulting in the deletion of a Location.
 * `401 - Unauthorized` : This means the request was unauthorized, meaning something went wrong.
 * `500 - Server Error` : This means something went wrong with the delete function, resulting in a server crash.

 ### Handlers
 #### Find
 ##### FindAll()
-This method searches the database for all Devices.
+This method searches the database for all Locations.
 If none found or an error, it rejects the request.
 It takes no parameters.
-If the request succeeds, all Devices in the database will be returned.
+If the request succeeds, all Locations in the database will be returned.

 ##### FindById(id)
-This method searches the database for any Devices matching the ID of the id parameter.
+This method searches the database for any Locations matching the ID of the id parameter.
-If no Devices are found or an error occurs, the request is rejected.
+If no Locations are found or an error occurs, the request is rejected.
-If the request succeeds, the Device matching that ID will be returned.
+If the request succeeds, the Location matching that ID will be returned.

 ##### FindByLocation(location)
-This method searches the database for any Devices in the given location.
-If no Devices are found or an error occurs, it rejects the request.
+This method searches the database for any Locations in the given location.
+If no Locations are found or an error occurs, it rejects the request.
-If the request succeeds, all Devices in the location will be returned.
+If the request succeeds, all Locations in the location will be returned.

 ##### FindConnected()
-This method performs the [ARP](https://www.tutorialspoint.com/unix_commands/arp.htm) command in order to resolve the connected devices and their hardware addresses.
+This method performs the [ARP](https://www.tutorialspoint.com/unix_commands/arp.htm) command in order to resolve the connected Locations and their hardware addresses.

 #### Insert
-##### AddDevice(device)
+##### AddLocation(Location)
-This method adds a Device to the database, given a device object.
-The Device object is then parsed into a newDevice object.
+This method adds a Location to the database, given a Location object.
+The Location object is then parsed into a newLocation object.
-If it fails to add a Device to the database, the request is rejected and the method fails.
+If it fails to add a Location to the database, the request is rejected and the method fails.
-If the request succeeds, it will return the created Device.
+If the request succeeds, it will return the created Location.

 #### Update
 ##### UpdateStateById(id, state)
-This method finds a Device given an ID and updates the state.
-If no Device is found or an error occurs, the request is rejected.
+This method finds a Location given an ID and updates the state.
+If no Location is found or an error occurs, the request is rejected.
-If the request succeeds, it will return the Device matching the given ID and its updated state.
+If the request succeeds, it will return the Location matching the given ID and its updated state.

 #### Delete
-##### Device(id)
+##### Location(id)
-This method finds a Device given an ID and deletes it.
+This method finds a Location given an ID and deletes it.
 If there is an error during execution or the result is null, the method fails and is rejected.
-If the method executes correctly, it sets active to false on the given Device.
+If the method executes correctly, it sets active to false on the given Location.